 The cultural consumption survey is a sample-based questionnaire survey.
 Approx. 1,000 responses are collected each month either via web form or as a telephone interview.
 The results are corrected for conditions, such as dropouts and the composition of the population.
 Data quality is checked at both micro and macro level.
 During the data processing, a limited number of responses are corrected due to non-consistent or obviously incorrect answers.
 The year 2018 covers 3rd quarter 2018- 2nd quarter 2019.
 The year 2019 covers 3rd quarter 2019-2nd quarter 2020.
-The year 2020 covers 3rd quarter 2020-2nd quarter 2021.
-The year 2021 covers 3rd quarter 2021-2nd quarter 2021-2nd quarter 2022.
+The year 2020 covers 3rd quarter 2021.
+The year 2021 covers 3rd quarter 2021-2nd quarter 2022.